Monitor-Break/Additions/README.md

 ### Console
 A more performant version of the unity console, within the game itself.
 Also returns all objects logged for easy insertion into code.
 Supports multiple consoles at once and multiple console modes.
 To switch between console modes press the F1-F3 keys.
 F4 hides all consoles.

-Full list of supported commands:
+List of basic commands:

        '[Text]' Print something to console

        '.' or 'clear' clear console

        'hide' hide all consoles (same as F4)

        'exit' closes current console

        'new' add a new console

        TAB switch between consoles

 WARNING: Currently, there is an issue with logging every frame, causing performance issues.
 Will be fixed at some point promise!

 ### ConsoleCMD
 An attribute that allows for custom commands that will run a public, static function.
-The function cannot take any arguments.
+The function cannot take any arguments but typically we will use this to run an in-between method that runs another method passing arguments.

+Extra command included alongside:

+	'commands' log all custom commands and their descriptors

 ### Graph
 UI graphing, allows points to be plotted on a graph that is displayed on screen.
 Graph will resize to fit all points.